 About THE FILM

 Director Erik Ljung has meticulously crafted a piece of essential viewing, one that has much to contribute to our understanding of the ongoing epidemic of police violence.
-We get to know the victim, and watch his family’s transformation into activists.
+We get to know Dontre, and watch as his family transforms into activists.
 We see the complex layers of engagement when a mourning family’s desires diverge from those of fellow activists, and feel their frustration and anger with institutional responses.
-Importantly, we also see the often-ugly role police unions and “blue lives matter” rallies can play in preserving an oppressive status quo.
-The setting may be Milwaukee, but it could just as well be anywhere—and it’s a film every concerned citizen here should see.
-(Eric Allen Hatch, Maryland Film Festival)

 News & Updates